-Cornerstone University is an independent evangelical Christian college that started as an evening Bible Institute in 1941.
+Cornerstone University is one of the best christian colleges in Michigan .
+It is an independent evangelical Christian college that started as an evening Bible Institute in 1941.
 Today it offers undergraduate, graduate, and certificate programs to distance learners.
 All CU Online classes are facilitated through the Moodle learning management platform.
 Course schedules vary but are generally eight or 16 weeks in length.

 The Flint campus of the University of Michigan was first opened to 167 students in 1956, over 100 years after the first mention of such a campus.
 It received accreditation in 1970 and today offers quality education to over 8,600 students and flexible learning opportunities for nontraditional students.
 Those taking online classes will use the Blackboard course management system with courses beginning on the same day as the corresponding on-campus courses.